Mangalya (film)

 Mangalya is a 1991 Indian Kannada-language drama film, directed by B. Subba Rao and produced by D. Rama Naidu.
-The film is a remake of 1973 Telugu film Jeevana Tarangalu which was based on the novel Jeevana Tarangalu by Yaddanapudi Sulochana Rani.
+The film is a remake of the 1973 Telugu film Jeevana Tarangalu which was based on the novel of the same name by Yaddanapudi Sulochana Rani.

 The film stars Malashri, Sridhar, Sunil and Vani Viswanath.
 The film's music was composed by Rajan–Nagendra and the audio was launched on the Lahari Music banner.